...

 It is said that the garden built by the third lord of the Kaga Domain used to be the walking course of successive feudal lords in the morning and evening.

-Note the last admission is at 4 pm.
-And between 12 to 1 pm is when cleaning is scheduled.
-So the tea house won’t take on any guests during the hour.
+• Between 12 to 1 pm is when cleaning is scheduled.
+The staff in the tea house won’t take on any guests during the hour.

 Nezumita Gate and Bridge (鼠多門・鼠多門橋)